mnsrfndk/Reservation-Application/README.md

 <img src="./src/assets/app.gif" />

 ## Description
 This is a reservation app built using Angular, Bootstrap, and .NET.
-It uses an Azure SQL database to store facility and product information.
+It uses an Azure SQL database to store facility and instrument information.
 Swagger is used to post data to the backend.
 Users can reserve facilities by clicking a button that updates the database accordingly.

 ## Installation and Setup
 To run this app, follow these steps: